 A county's tier might be moved to one higher tier if the county has experienced a sudden and severe period of economic distress, as indicated by a loss of more than five percent of the employed labor force.
-The most recent Labor Market Information publication, published by the Arkansas Employment Security Department, is used as the reference to determine a loss of five percent of the employed labor force.
-The movement to a higher tier is authorized by action of the Arkansas Economic Development Commission after having received a request from a county official from within the county in question.
-A business that had signed a financial incentive agreement with the Department of Economic Development prior to the action of the Commission to move a county to a higher tier, shall receive the benefit assigned to it at the time of the signing of the financial incentive agreement for the duration of the agreement, regardless of any subsequent change of a county's tier assignment.
+The most recent Labor Market Information publication, published by the Arkansas Department of Workforce Services, is used as the reference to determine a loss of five percent of the employed labor force.
+The movement to a higher tier is authorized by action of the Arkansas Economic Development Council after having received a request from a county official from within the county in question.
+A business that had signed a financial incentive agreement with the Commission prior to the action of the Council to move a county to a higher tier, shall receive the benefit assigned to it at the time of the signing of the financial incentive agreement for the duration of the agreement, regardless of any subsequent change of a county's tier assignment.

 IV.
-Powers and Duties of the Department of Economic Development
+Powers and Duties of the Economic Development Commission

-The Department of Economic Development shall administer the provisions of the Consolidated Incentive Act of 2003 and shall have the following powers and duties in addition to those mentioned in other laws of the state:
+The Commission shall administer the provisions of the Consolidated Incentive Act of 2003 and shall have the following powers and duties in addition to those mentioned in other laws of the state:

 - 1. To promulgate rules and regulations in accordance with the Administrative Procedures Act, § 25-15-201 et seq., necessary to carry out the provisions of the Consolidated Incentive Act of 2003; - 2.
-To provide the Department of Finance and Administration with a copy of each financial incentive agreement entered into by the Department of Economic Development with each qualifying business;

-- 3. To assist the governing authority in obtaining assistance from any other department of state government, including assistance to new businesses and industries; - 4.
-To assist any employer or prospective employer with a qualifying project in obtaining the benefits of any incentive or inducement program authorized by state law; - 5.
+To provide the Department of Finance and Administration with a copy of each financial incentive agreement entered into by the Commission with each qualifying business; - To assist the governing authority in obtaining assistance from any other department of state government, including assistance to new businesses and industries; - To assist any employer or prospective employer with a qualifying project in obtaining the benefits of any incentive or inducement program authorized by state law; - 5.
 To act as a liaison between other state agencies and businesses and industries to assure that both the spirit and intent of this act are met; - 6.
 To make disbursements from the Economic Development Incentive Fund to qualified businesses as authorized in § 15-4-2707 of the Consolidated Incentive Act of 2003; and - 7.
-The Director of the Department of Economic Development is authorized to negotiate proposals on behalf of the state with prospective businesses which are considering locating a new facility or expanding an existing facility that would seek the benefits of §§ 15-4-2706(b), 15-4-2706(e), 15-4-2707, 15-4-2708(c) or 15-4-2709.
+The Director of the Commission is authorized to negotiate proposals on behalf of the state with prospective businesses which are considering locating a new facility or expanding an existing facility that would seek the benefits of §§ 15-4-2706(b), 15-4-2706(e), 15-4-2707, 15-4-2708(c) or 15-4-2709.